Nasi Lemak Bungkus, Malaysia’s most popular breakfast now with sambal udang (prawn sambal). It is a gastronomical delight you don’t want to miss.

 - 6 shallots or 1 medium onion, peeled and cut into small pieces

 - 1 serai / lemongrass (white part only), sliced

 - ⅓ cup water (80ml)

-Wash and drain rice 4 to 5 times in rice cooker insert.
-Drain.
-Add pandan leaves, ginger, and coconut milk.
+- Wash and drain rice 4 to 5 times in rice cooker insert.
+Add knotted pandan leaves, ginger, salt, and coconut milk.
 Dry exterior of rice cooker insert.
 Place insert into rice cooker and press the start button.

 For an even more authentic feel, I managed to buy some warung (Malay coffee shop) style metal spoons often used in Malaysia when serving Nasi Lemak Bungkus.
 They are just the perfect size but more importantly, Paul was delighted! 😉